On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Funding

 \section{Funding}

-This work was partially supported through the PLEIADES computing cluster, which is funded by the Deutsche Forschungsgemeinschaft (DFG, grant No. INST 218/78-1 FUGG) and the Bundesministerium für Bildung und Forschung (BMFTR).
+The computations were carried out on the PLEIADES cluster at the University of Wuppertal, which was supported by the Deutsche Forschungsgemeinschaft (DFG, grant No. INST 218/78-1 FUGG) and the Bundesministerium für Bildung und Forschung (BMBF).